MicrosoftDocs/windows-itpro-docs/windows/deployment/update/includes/wufb-reports-admin-center-permissions.md

 The data for Windows Update for Business reports is routed to a Log Analytics workspace for querying and analysis.
 To display or query any of Windows Update for Business reports data, users must have the following roles, or the equivalent permissions:

 - [Log Analytics Reader](/azure/role-based-access-control/built-in-roles#log-analytics-reader) role can be used to read data
-- [Log Analytics Contributor](/azure/role-based-access-control/built-in-roles#log-analytics-contributor) role can be used if write access is needed
+- [Log Analytics Contributor](/azure/role-based-access-control/built-in-roles#log-analytics-contributor) role can be used if creating a new workspace or write access is needed

 > [!IMPORTANT]
 > Assigning either of the Log Analytics roles alone allows access to the [workbook](../wufb-reports-use.md), but doesn't allow access to the Microsoft 365 admin center.
+For more information, see [Admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).